 We examine the relationship between bank business line diversification and tail risk by assessing diversification across 16 business lines using a unique entropy-based measure.
 The results reveal that a one standard deviation increase in diversification is associated with a 2.5% reduction in tail risk in the subsequent quarter.
 This effect lasts up to four quarters ahead and is present in both good and bad times.
 Furthermore, diversified banks exhibit higher future stock returns in the next three quarters, higher profitability, lower default risk, higher change in loan supply, and lending resilience during the Great Recession.
 Lastly, diversification of core business lines (related diversification) is associated with lower tail risk and higher returns while diversification of noncore business lines (unrelated diversification) is not.
 This paper emphasizes the crucial role of diversification across business lines in mitigating tail risk and enhancing overall bank performance particularly during periods of financial instability and documents that it is related diversification that benefits banks.

-Presented/Scheduled: 2025 Research Symposium on Finance and Economics, 2025 Southwestern Finance Association Conference, 2025 Contemporary Issues in Financial Markets and Banking, 2024 Northeast Business and Economics Association Conference, Inter-Finance PhD Seminar, Hofstra University, Xavier University, The College of New Jersey, Rutgers Business School, Sacred Heart University, University of the District of Columbia
+Presented/Scheduled: 2025 Research Symposium on Finance and Economics, 2025 Southwestern Finance Association Conference, 2025 Contemporary Issues in Financial Markets and Banking, 2024 Northeast Business and Economics Association Conference, Inter-Finance PhD Seminar, Hofstra University, Xavier University, The College of New Jersey, Rutgers University, Sacred Heart University, University of the District of Columbia

 Awards/Grants: